remotion-dev/remotion/packages/docs/docs/player.md

 A regular `style` prop for a HTMLDivElement.
 You can pass a different height and width if you would like different dimensions for the player than the original composition dimensions.

+### `numberOfSharedAudioTags`

+_optional - available since v.2.3.1_

+If you use an [`<Audio />`](/docs/audio) tag, it might not play in some browsers (specifically iOS Safari) due to browser autoplay policies.
+This is why the Remotion Player pre-mounts a set of audio tags with silent audio that get played upon user interaction.
+These audio tags can then be used to play real audio later and will not be subject to the autoplay policy of the browser.
+This option controls how many audio tags are being rendered, the default is `5`.
+If you mount more audio tags than shared audio tags are available, then an error will be thrown.

 ## `PlayerRef`

 You may attach a ref to the player and control it in an imperative manner.